 Potty training is a very important part of the life of your two-year-old, thus, it is integrated into each of our daily schedules.
 Our teachers work in connection with our parents to potty train each child.

-Our one and two year old program’s remain very similar to one another to help children transition to the next room easier.
-However, we know that development can vary greatly during these ages, that is why we use the early learning and development guidelines so that we better understand how to meet the needs of each individual child.
+Our one and two year old program's remain very similar to one another to help children transition to the next room easier.
+However, we know that development can vary greatly during these ages, that is why we use the ELDG's so that we better understand how to meet the needs of each individual child.

 Children aged 12-18 months may need different curriculum than a child closer to 24 months old.
 Our teachers keep observation portfolios on each child and complete routine assessments to help understand where a child is developmentally.